 If you suffer from any mobility problems or other health-related issues, it’s important to carry out some forward planning to ensure that your chosen location is as accessible as possible.
 After all, there’s nothing worse than planning a day out only to show up and discover that, due to no fault of your own, you’re unable to enjoy it to the full.

 Things to consider

-When planning an accessible day out with your carer, there are a number of things to think about.
+When planning an accessible day out, there are a number of things to think about.
 Of course, it all depends on your individual situation, but some things to consider could include wheelchair accessibility, the availability of braille guides or audio tours, and the availability of adult changing facilities.
 And, if needed, don’t forget about disabled parking – you don’t want your trip to fall at the first hurdle.